 There is nothing quite like a fresh baked chocolate chip cookie that is still warm, soft, even a little gooey.
-I rarely bake them because unless I quickly give them away, I’ll eat the whole batch.
+I rarely bake these gluten free chocolate chip cookies, because unless I quickly give them away, I’ll eat the whole batch.

 - 2 cups almond meal – I get it at Trader Joe’s